react nextjs accessibility patterns

 Why can't I handle modal focus trapping directly in a Next.js Server Component?
 Server Components execute on the server and render to static HTML.
 They lack access to the browser's window, document, or DOM APIs required for focus(), addEventListener, and requestAnimationFrame.
 All interactive accessibility features must be delegated to a 'use client' boundary.

 How do I prevent scroll shifting when a modal opens in Next.js 14?
-Apply a CSS class to the <body> that sets overflow: hidden and compensates for scrollbar width using padding-right.
-Ensure this style is applied synchronously with the modal's isOpen state to prevent layout thrashing.
+Apply overflow: hidden to the <body> synchronously with the modal's isOpen state.
+If the page has a visible scrollbar, compensate for the scrollbar width using padding-right to prevent layout shift.

 Is aria-modal="true" sufficient for focus trapping?
 No. aria-modal="true" is a semantic hint for assistive technologies, but it does not programmatically restrict keyboard focus.
 You must implement a manual focus trap using JavaScript to intercept Tab and Shift+Tab key events.